savelee/kube-django-ng/readme.md

    `kubectl delete deployment front-end`

+   `kubectl delete deployment chatserver`

+   `kubectl delete deployment django`

-11. To deploy another deployment:
+10. To deploy another deployment:

    `kubectl apply -f cloudbuilder/front-end-deployment.yaml`

    `kubectl apply -f cloudbuilder/chatserver-deployment.yaml`

+   `kubectl apply -f cloudbuilder/django-deployment.yaml`

-12. Get a static IP:
+11. Get a static IP:

   A domain name is needed for an SSL certificate.
 We also want to create a fixed ‘A record’ for it on the name registrar.
 With an Ingress, the external IP keeps changing as it is deleted and created.
 We can solve this problem on GCP by reserving an external IP address which we can then assign to the Ingress each time.